Andrew-Flanagan/Nick-a-Flick/README.md

 - Separate Movies and Television? or just make genre tag "television"
 - Gallery
 - Improve display page - just show the posters?
 Netflix type display that shows genres with scroll left/right buttons.
 Large banner with staff recommendations or something
+- Find movies from the same collection from the movie modal page or something

 # Getting Started with Create React App